-For Salt, technology recruitment agency’s latest Women in Tech interview, we caught up with our own Jacqui Barratt, Founder, Owner and CEO of Salt APAC, to talk diversity and advice on how to build your team and career.
+For Salt, a global digital recruitment agency’s latest Women in Tech interview, we caught up with our own Jacqui Barratt, Founder, Owner and CEO of Salt APAC, to talk diversity and advice on how to build your team and career.

 The #SaltSessions Women in Tech #WiT interview series speaks with thought leaders from around the world to get their opinion and advice on how they have grown their career in tech and overcome challenges and adversity during their career.

 Tell us about your current role and the most exciting part of your work

 I wear lots of different hats in my role.
 Currently, I am tackling an exciting project called ‘Creating Futures’ – shaping and aligning our employee life cycle and journey globally.
 By getting the experience for our team right, they can, in turn, deliver the best experiences for our clients and candidates.

 What has been your most career-defining moment that you are proud of?

 Two moments stand out, without a doubt establishing Salt (now APAC) alongside my brother and our incredibly talented team in New Zealand in 2003 and being made a Fellow and Life Member of our industry in 2017.

 What do you think we should be doing to encourage more girls to consider a career in tech?

 I think a really simple approach would be to show all the roles considered within tech.
 We tend to always fall back into thinking about development and coding when there are simply so many roles within tech that girls may see themselves in and have greater appeal, e.g. Product Management, Project Management.
 If you don’t know what exists you can’t imagine yourself there.

 What challenges have you faced in the workplace, especially your experience in male-dominated environments?